A portrait photo.

 Knot polynomials26 Jul: Classical28 Jul: Quantum

-Josh Lehman gave the lecture on mapping class groups and Lavendar Marshall gave the lecture on the Alexander polynomial.
+Josh Lehman gave the lecture on mapping class groups and Lavender Marshall gave the lecture on the Alexander polynomial.

 Some useful links: